Aquanty/rtd-hgs/docs/source/index.rst

 :math:`\bullet \bullet \bullet`

 Plot control file instructions !
-Plot control file instructions !
-Number of digits for output file suffix !

 --------------

-|

 #. **suffix_len** Number of digits in the output file suffix, an integer
    between 4 and 10, inclusive.